redbooth/teambox/docs/Assets.md

 ### Coding standard

-  * We will try to stick to JSHint as much as possible, but without being zealots.
+  * We will try to stick to JSHint as much as possible, but without being stupid zealots.
   * Comma-first helps to detect missing commas.
   * Private functions and variables start with `_`.
   * Adopt the **module pattern** as much as possible, it helps to avoid global namespace pollution and allows privacy.